- March 9, 2015

 Grapple is a single-player 3D puzzle platformer game set in a Sci-Fi world.
 With 90 levels, players can use powerful movement mechanics to swing, fling, and climb across various surfaces, completing levels their own way.
 The game features sandbox puzzles, cannons, speed run mode, and secrets, all set to a backdrop of fabulous music.

-- Some levels feel tedious and frustrating, particularly those that require precise timing and movement.
+- Some levels can feel tedious and frustrating, especially with precision-based challenges.

-The gameplay is centered around a unique grappling mechanic that offers a satisfying and engaging experience, reminiscent of classic swinging mechanics found in games like Spider-Man.
-Players appreciate the well-designed levels that gradually introduce new challenges, although some controls can feel clumsy and certain level designs may lack creativity.
-Overall, the game is praised for its fun, addictive mechanics and rewarding gameplay loop, making it accessible and enjoyable for both casual and dedicated players.
+The gameplay is centered around a unique grappling mechanic that offers a satisfying and rewarding experience, reminiscent of classic swinging mechanics found in games like Spider-Man.
+Players appreciate the well-designed levels that gradually introduce new challenges, although some find the controls a bit clumsy and the lack of a story a drawback.
+Overall, the game is praised for its fun, addictive mechanics and polished execution, making it an engaging 3D platformer despite some repetitive elements.

 “The controls feel great and the gameplay is very rewarding.”